 In 2021, Long Beach, CA had a population of 467k people with a median age of 35.9 and a median household income of $71,150.
 Between 2020 and 2021 the population of Long Beach, CA grew from 462,081 to 466,565, a 0.97% increase and its median household income grew from $66,410 to $71,150, a 7.14% increase.

 The 5 largest ethnic groups in Long Beach, CA are White (Non-Hispanic) (27.8%), White (Hispanic) (19.3%), Other (Hispanic) (17.4%), Asian (Non-Hispanic) (12.6%), and Black or African American (Non-Hispanic) (11.6%).

 None of the households in Long Beach, CA reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 87.6% of the residents in Long Beach, CA are U.S. citizens.

 The largest universities in Long Beach, CA are California State University-Long Beach (11,061 degrees awarded in 2021), Long Beach City College (117645) (5,116 degrees), and Universal Technical Institute-Southern California (345 degrees).

 In 2021, the median property value in Long Beach, CA was $614,900, and the homeownership rate was 40.5%.

-The median property value in Long Beach, CA is $600,700, and the homeownership rate is 40.8%.
-Most people in Long Beach, CA commute by Drove Alone, and the average commute time is 29.4 minutes.
-The average car ownership in Long Beach, CA is 2 cars per household.
+Most people in Long Beach, CA drove alone to work, and the average commute time was 30.7 minutes.
+The average car ownership in Long Beach, CA was 2 cars per household.